 Digital channels have also functioned as key dissemination mechanisms for innovative communications campaigns.
-The New Zealand Police, for instance, published a series of humorous videos related to COVID-19 topics on YouTube, and also invited citizens to submit their own creative videos through the campaign "Creative Genius".54 Other campaigns have changes and state services after the emergency situation in Estonia.
+The New Zealand Police, for instance, published a series of humorous videos related to COVID-19 topics on YouTube, and also invited citizens to submit their own creative videos through the campaign "Creative Genius".54 Other campaigns have targeted groups such as children.
+The Government of Mexico, for example, created a social media-based cartoon superhero, Susana Distancia - a play on words meaning "keep your distance" - and launched a fan-art contest to alert people to the importance of adhering to social distancing measures (Figure 6).55 Similarly, Portugal created the CoronaKids programme,56 to inform children about the virus in a tailored way through specialised news, games, videos and activities.